 - Information from Third Parties: We may also collect Personal Information about you from third parties to perform certain functions such as collections activities or to customize our marketing efforts.

-Personal Information in Publically Accessible Areas of Sites.
-Some interactive portions of the Sites may be open and visible to the larger public and/or people and entities engaged in providing or supporting James Madison High School academic programs.
-If you include information about yourself in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that information will be available to members of the larger public.
-We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms.
+2. Personal Information in Publically Accessible Areas.
+Some interactive portions of our Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting James Madison High School academic programs.
+If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that personal information will be available to members of the larger public.
+We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms, or in your Username.

 - GIFs can tell us whether you have visited a Web page or received or opened a message we send to you.

-- To deliver products and perform services you purchase.
+- Deliver products and perform services you purchase.
 This is so we can comply with our contractual obligations to you or engage in pre-contractual measures (e.g., if you apply to enroll in one of our programs).

-- To respond to your requests for information.
+- Respond to your requests for information.
 It is in our legitimate interests to respond to your requests for information.

-- To contact you regarding products and services in which we believe you may be interested.
+- Contact you regarding products and services in which we believe you may be interested.
 It is in our legitimate interest to provide relevant and interesting advertising messages.
-Where necessary based on U.S. legal requirements, we will obtain your consent before sending such marketing messages.
+Where necessary, we will obtain your consent before sending such marketing messages.

-- To notify you about community events and activities.
+- Notify you about community events and activities.
 It is in our legitimate interests to notify you about events and activities that may be of interest to you.

-- To ask you questions about your interests and your experience on the Sites.
+- Ask you questions about your interests and your experience on the Sites.
 It is in our legitimate interests to learn more about your experience with the Sites.

-Additionally, if you are a James Madison High School student, we may also use your information including Students Records to:
+Additionally, if you are a James Madison High School student, we may also use your Personal Information including Students Records to: